Provincial Nominee Program

 There are a few key differences between the Regional Pilot Program and the standard Entrepreneur Immigration Program.
 They include the following:

-- The standard Entrepreneur Immigration Program is for entrepreneurs that are interested in starting a business that is not one of the three identified sectors of the Regional Pilot Program.
+- The standard Entrepreneur Immigration Program is for entrepreneurs that are interested in starting a business that is not one of the identified sectors of the Regional Pilot Program.

 - The standard Entrepreneur Immigration Program provides an opportunity for entrepreneurs to purchase an existing business.
 The Regional Pilot Program does not.